merrilytan/MStarSystem/README.md

 ## Project Status

 This project is currently under development.
-A sample live site with dummy data can be viewed [here](http://138.197.163.51/).
+A demo live site with dummy data can be viewed [here](http://138.197.163.51/).

 Features currently in development include (1) a role-based access system, (2) a search filter for homes, (3) a function to close homes, (4) a list of closed of homes, and (5) a function to add secondary/tertiary applicants as needed.